icanbwell/fhir-server/graphqlV2.md

 In GraphQL, fragments are reusable components that combine identical fields queried across multiple requests to avoid repetition.
 This results in shorter and easier to understand queries.

+Eg- Query to fetch Patient data along with their Observations where patient's uuid is 'd0554652-cd35-55b7-aa90-ef4bca7479ae'

 ```graphql
 fragment PatientInfo on Patient {
     id